 9:00 am WalkingTour includes:

-Palace, St. Ildephonsus Cathedral, City Museum and Farmers Market.
+City hall, Main Square, Montejo's house, Government Palace, St. Ildephonsus Cathedral, City Museum and Farmers

 Merida is the capital of the state of Yucatan, in the southeast of Mexico.
 Surrounded by splendid haciendas and Mayan archaeological sites, Mérida is the starting point to the four cardinal points of Yucatan.
 Historical districts, museums,

 its exquisite food, its music of trova, but above all the kindness of its people, make Mérida a beautiful and special city.
 Your tour includes a professional guide.

-at Hacienda Teya Restaurant.
+2:00 pm Lunch at Hacienda Teya Restaurant.

 1683 by Ildefonsa Antonia Marcos Bermejo Calderón y de la Helguera, the wife of the Count of Miraflores.
-For two centuries it was a livestock plantation before converting to grow maize
+For two centuries it was a livestock plantation before converting to grow maize and then henequen.

 Yucatan were farming and manufacturing centers which produced meat and henequen (sisal) rope for export to Europe and North America.
 During the boom years, the henequen cactus was known as “green gold” and brought great wealth to the hacendados

 8:00 pm Dinner at Pancho’s Restaurant